aymtools/lifecycle/README.md

 ```

 #### 1.2 Use LifecycleNavigatorObserver.hookMode() to register routing event changes.
-Note: If you use LifecycleNavigatorObserver, you must use LifecycleRoutePage to wrap the PageContent to distribute lifecycle events.
+Note: If you use LifecycleNavigatorObserver, you must use LifecycleRoute to wrap the PageContent to distribute lifecycle events.

 ```dart
  class MyApp extends StatelessWidget {